-We regularly communicate and consult with the markets that provide insurance coverage to condominium corporations.
+As a property manager or investor in residential realty, you’re exposed to various risks that could lead to significant losses.
+From natural disasters to tenant disputes, you need to be prepared for any eventuality.
+That’s why having business insurance is essential.
 Our advisors work diligently to keep up with what the insurance markets are doing regarding capacity and rating.
-We stay on top of and review all of our client’s policies and make sure to remarket when rates increase.
-We often collaborate with the insurance markets to find ways for condo corporations to combat their risks and potentially avoid rate increases.
+At Harvard Western Insurance, our advisors often collaborate with the insurance markets to find ways for condo corporations to combat risks and potentially avoid rate increases.

-The insurance markets continue to take aggressive steps towards addressing the residential realty market’s adverse loss experience.
-Residential reality risks as a whole continue to suffer ever-increasing losses with the primary type of losses being water-related.
-The insurance marketplace implementing two strategies to hopefully bring some more stability to the marketplace.
-These strategies are to increase premiums and limit the capacity of values insured.
-If insurance companies were not to implement these strategies, they would have little option other than to stop insuring residential realty all together.
+The insurance markets continue to take aggressive steps toward addressing the residential realty market’s adverse loss experience.
+Residential reality risks continue to suffer ever-increasing losses, with the primary type being water-related.
+The insurance marketplace is implementing two strategies to bring more stability to the market hopefully.
+These strategies are to increase premiums and limit the value insured’s capacity.
+If insurance companies did not implement these strategies, they would have little option other than to stop insuring residential realty altogether.

-The insurance markets are also taking stronger action on high-value condos with numerous units.
-Typically these properties have a higher likelihood for loss, and when one does occur, the value of the loss can be more substantial as more units may be affected.
-Condos continue to have the highest probability of loss, with losses affecting over 30% of the properties.
+The insurance markets are also taking more decisive action on high-value condos with numerous units.
+Typically these properties have a higher likelihood of loss, and when one does occur, the value of the loss can be more substantial as more units may be affected.
+Condos continue to have the highest probability of failure, with losses affecting over 30% of properties.

 What Can Condo Corporations Do?